supermarsx/reader-launcher/readme.md

 Project layout: source code now lives in `src/` and application assets (icons/images) live in `assets/`.

 If there is no `launcher.ini` present, the launcher will use built-in defaults and automatically enable autodiscovery to try and find a suitable PDF viewer.
+The autodiscovery logic now checks:

+- Registry App Paths for `AcroRd32.exe` and `Acrobat.exe`
+- Known Program Files locations (including `Adobe\Acrobat DC\Acrobat\Acrobat.exe` and the x86 variant)
+- Installer registry keys used by Acrobat (`HKLM\SOFTWARE\Adobe\Adobe Acrobat\DC\Installer\SCAPackageLevel` and the WOW6432Node equivalent) — when detected, the build will also probe likely Acrobat DC install paths.

 Create `launcher.ini` by copying `launcher.example.ini` and editing values for your machine when you want persistent configuration.

 This project is intentionally small — it helps automate launching Reader in circumstances where you want a short delay and optional debug options.